Bramble Cay melomys: Taxonomy

 The Bramble Cay melomys is an extinct member of the genus Melomys, which contains approximately 20 species of rodents living in the wet habitats of northern Australia (Far North Queensland), New Guinea, Torres Strait Islands and islands of the Indonesian archipelago.
 The genus is in the subfamily Murinae, and the family Muridae.
 The Bramble Cay melomys was first discovered in April 1845 by Charles Bampfield Yule, commander of the British ship HMS Bramble on Bramble Cay, a vegetated coral cay measuring 340 by 150 m located at the northern tip of the Great Barrier Reef.
 At that time, the animal was so plentiful that his crew shot them with bows and arrows for fun.
 In May 1845, while visiting Bramble Cay via HMS Fly, naturalist John MacGillivray and Joseph Jukes collected a holotype, stored today in the British Museum of Natural History.
 From the specimen, Oldfield Thomas formally described and named the species Melomys rubicola in 1924.
-DNA obtained from historic specimens indicates that its closest relative in Australia is the Cape York melomys (Melomys capensis), with the divergence between the two species being so low that it was barely above what would be expected for diversity within species.
+DNA obtained from historic specimens indicates that its closest relative in Australia is the Cape York melomys (Melomys capensis), with the genetic divergence between the two species being so low that it was barely above what would be expected for diversity within species.

 Description

 Melomys rubicola was relatively large for a rodent, with a body-length ranging from 14.8 to 16.5 cm and a tail-length between 14.5 and 18.5 cm.
-Compared to other mice, it had a long tail, short ears, and large feet.
+Compared to other rats, it had a long tail, short ears, and large feet.
 Its weight was recorded as between 78 and 164 g.
 The tail was prehensile at the tip and covered with rough scales.
 The fur was reddish brown above and greyish brown below, with black guard hairs on its back.
 It was similar in appearance to the Cape York melomys, to which it was closely related.
 As with other species of melomys, it was described as having a Roman nose.